ceph/ceph/doc/rados/operations/bluestore-migration.rst

 several strategies for making such a transition.

 An individual OSD cannot be converted in place in isolation, however:
-BlueStore and FileStore are simply to different for that to be practical.
+BlueStore and FileStore are simply too different for that to be practical.
 "Conversion" will rely either on the cluster's normal replication and healing support or tools and strategies that copy OSD content from and old (FileStore) device to a new (BlueStore) one.